 Being a small town, Wilson - Keiser does not have a public transit system used by locals to get to and from work.

-The education level of Wilson - Keiser citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.26% of adults 25 and older in Wilson - Keiser have a college degree.
+The percentage of adults in Wilson - Keiser who are college-educated is close to the national average for all communities of 21.84%: 20.26% of the adults in Wilson - Keiser have a bachelor's degree or advanced degree.

 The per capita income in Wilson - Keiser in 2022 was $34,837, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $139,348 for a family of four.
 However, Wilson - Keiser contains both very wealthy and poor people as well.